mmiles2012/Golf-League/README.md

 ---

 ## Admin Actions
 - **Tournament Management:** Create, edit, delete tournaments; upload or manually enter scores.
+For each event, select Tournament Type, Scoring Mode, and Scoring Type.
+The system will display the required fields and allow downloading a sample spreadsheet.
 - **Player Management:** Add, edit, delete players (with checks for existing results).
 - **Points Configuration:** Edit points for each position and tournament type; changes apply to future and recalculated tournaments.
 - **App Setup:** Configure branding, scoring type, and other settings.